-You might be interested to know, for example, that most of what we celebrate at this time of year began about 4,000 years ago.
-That’s 2,000 years before the birth of Christ.
+You might be interested to know, for example, that most of what we celebrate at this time of year began about four thousand years ago.
+That’s two thousand years before the birth of Christ.
 So most of it has nothing to do with Christ at all.
-In Encyclopedia Britannica says, “Christmas customs are an evolution from times that antedate the Christmas period, a descent from seasonal, pagan, religious and national practices hedged about with legend and tradition," end quote.
+The Encyclopedia Britannica says, “Christmas customs are an evolution from times that antedate the Christmas period, a descent from seasonal, pagan, religious, and national practices, hedged about with legend and tradition.”
+End quote.

 For example, the end of December was a significant time in the northern hemisphere in ancient days.
 The days were very short, in fact, the shortest of the year.
 The sun was at its lowest point in the sky.
-And special festivals were held as far back as 4,000 years ago urging the sun to move up in the sky and stay up longer in order that crops might grow and that the world might be warmed.
-And when at the winter solstice the days begin to lengthen, there was a great concentration on celebrating and much of the ancient world in the northern hemisphere celebrated right through the first of January as they saw what they called the sun being reborn.
-Festivities developed to worship the sun, to worship whatever deity in whatever culture they assumed had control of the sun.
-And all of this several thousand years before the birth of Christ.
+And special festivals were held as far back as four thousand years ago urging the sun to move up in the sky and stay up longer, in order that crops might grow and that the world might be warmed.
+And when at the winter solstice the days begin to lengthen, there was a great concentration on celebrating, and much of the ancient world in the northern hemisphere celebrated right through the first of January as they saw what they called the sun being reborn.
+Festivities developed to worship the sun, to worship whatever deity in whatever culture they assumed had control of the sun, and all of this several thousand years before the birth of Christ.

 But a lot of those things had, of course, nothing to do with the birth of Christ.
 There were all kinds of festivals and feasts and candle lightings and bonfires and celebrations.
-In fact we talk about yule tide.
+In fact, we talk about yuletide.
 We talk about the yule log.
-That comes from an old anglo-Saxon word, yuwheil(?) which is the root word of wheel, and it had to do with the sun.
-And that log on fire was a symbol of the sun, and we’re back to the same pagan customs of worshiping the deities connected with the sun as people wanted the sun to shine more.
-And when it began to do that and the days began to lengthen, they celebrated.
-Legends about people grew up after the time of Christ, legends about saints, St. Nicholas, Santa Claus, and all of that.
+That comes from an old Anglo-Saxon word jol wheel, which is the root word of wheel, and it had to do with the sun.
+And that log on fire was a symbol of the sun; and we’re back to the same pagan customs of worshiping the deities connected with the sun as people wanted the sun to shine more; and when it began to do that and the days began to lengthen, they celebrated.
+Legends about people grew up after the time of Christ, legends about saints: Saint Nicholas, Santa Claus, and all of that.

 Christ most likely was not born at this time of year.
 The birth of Christ somehow got pushed into all the rest of this stuff.
 But it would be right to celebrate the birth of Christ, so I’m convinced that we ought to do it, pushing all the rest aside.
 God calls us to celebrate His Son.